Exploring Large Language Model for Graph Data Understanding in Online Job Recommendations: Introduction

 \section{Introduction}

-Recommendation in online recruitment aims at suggesting relevant job opportunities to job seekers based on their preferences and qualifications, improving the chances of matching the right employment.
+Online recruitment recommendations aim to suggest relevant job opportunities to job seekers based on their preferences and qualifications, improving the chances of matching the right employment.
 With the exponential growth of online recruitment platforms and the need for efficient and personalized job search experiences, the development of effective job recommendation systems has become crucial.

 In online recruitment systems, job postings and resumes are written in natural language.
 Traditional approaches have treated job-resume matching as a supervised text-matching problem using paired data for training~\cite{qin2018enhancing,shen2018joint}.
 However, online recruitment platforms often suffer from sparse interaction data, with job postings attracting only a few candidates on average~\cite{ramanath2018towards}.
 To address this, recent studies~\cite{bian2020learning,Yang_Hou_Song_Zhang_Wen_Zhao_2022} have explored the use of behavior graphs to capture high-order interactions and alleviate the sparse interaction issue.
 These behavior graphs leverage message passing to enhance the understanding of user preferences.